vladovsiychuk/saga-orchestrator-ddd-chat/README.md

 ![Saga State Machine](docs/images/saga-state-machine.png)

 - **The Saga State Machine**
   The state machine at the core of saga orchestration initiates in a READY state and transitions through various stages based on the flow of events.
 It progresses to INITIATED upon a START event, broadcasting INITIATED event to relevant domains.
-Each domain processes this initiation asynchronously and responds with either APPROVED or REJECTED events.
+Each domain processes this initiation asynchronously and in parallel and responds with either APPROVED or REJECTED events.

 - **Handling Events and State Transitions**